 Live

 The Webcam capturing could be started and stopped with the "Start Capture" Button.
 If you press it for the first time you need to give your permission for the capturing.
-This application uses the default Silverlight capture devices.
+This application uses the default Silverlight capture device.
 You can specify the video and audio devices that are used by default with the Silverlight Configuration.
 Just press the right mouse button over the application, click "Silverlight" in the context menu and select the new "Webcam / Mic" tab to set them.

 Press the "Save Snapshot" Button to take a snapshot and save it to a JPEG file on your harddisk.